ASSESSMENT AT FORTISMERE

 - Behaviour for Learning (engagement and positive behaviour)

-5. More focus on revision before exams: Before mock exams (practice exams) and final exams, students will have dedicated time for revision in lessons and homework.
+5. More focus on revision before exams: Before mock exams and final exams, students will have dedicated time for revision in lessons and homework.
 Revision materials will be made available online for you and your child to access easily.

 8. Early identification and support: The new system will help teachers spot if a student is struggling earlier, so interventions can be put in place quickly.